 Our current blockchain product is designed for Bitcoin mining.
 In recent years, the cumulative number of global Bitcoin mining transactions has rapidly increased, and the total revenue generated by Bitcoin mining, which includes new Bitcoins awarded for blocks created as well as Bitcoins charged for transactions verified, has rapidly increased at a CAGR of 152.8% from US\$21.1 million in 2012 to US\$5,508.6 million in 2018, according to Frost & Sullivan.
 Driven by such trends, the market size of ASIC-based Bitcoin hardware has grown from RMB1.1 billion in 2014 to RMB21.4 billion in 2018, representing a CAGR of 110.0%.
-Our net revenues derived from sales of Bitcoin mining machines and Bitcoin mining machine parts were RMB1,303.1 million in 2017, whereas such revenues were RMB2,698.3 million (US\$392.5 million) in 2018.
+Our net revenues derived from sales of Bitcoin mining machines and Bitcoin mining machine parts were RMB1,303.1 million in 2017, RMB2,698.3 million (US\$393.1 million) in 2018 and RMB287.2 million (US\$41.8 million) in the six months ended June 30, 2019.
 Any adverse development in blockchain technology and the cryptocurrency markets, and in the Bitcoin market in particular, can significantly impact our results of operations.
 The Bitcoin market can also be affected by the following factors, among others: (i) different views regarding the decentralized nature of cryptocurrencies, (ii) acceptance of cryptocurrencies as an investment instrument as well as a currency for payment, (iii) competing cryptocurrencies to Bitcoin, and (iv) changes in the Bitcoin algorithm and the mechanism of mining.
-See "Risk Factors-Risks Relating to Our Business and Industry-We derive a significantly, our business and results of operations would be materially harmed," "-Changes in the Bitcoin algorithm or the mining mechanism may materially and adversely affect our business and results of operations" and "-The industries in which we operate are characterized by constant changes.
+See "Risk Factors-Risks Relating to Our Business and Industry-We derive a significant portion of our revenues from our Bitcoin mining machines.
+If the market for Bitcoin mining machines ceases to exist or diminishes significantly, our business and results of operations would be materially harmed," "-Changes in the Bitcoin algorithm or the mining mechanism may materially and adversely affect our business and results of operations" and "-The industries in which we operate are characterized by constant changes.
 If we fail to continuously innovate and to provide products that meet the expectations of our customers, we may be unable to attract new customers or retain existing customers, and hence our business and results of operations may be adversely affected.